HackerExperience/specs/hackerexperience2/principles.md

 In order to build a platform truly designed for our players, the Hacker Experience brand and its parent company, Neoart Labs, share a number of principles.

-The following is a non-exhaustive list of them.
+Below is a non-exhaustive list of them.

 ## Openness